os2display/display-api-service/README.md

 The fixtures have the image-text template, and two screen layouts: full screen and "two boxes".

+## OIDC providers

+At the present two possible oidc providers are implemented: 'internal' and 'external'.
+These work differently.

+### Internal

+The internal oidc provider gets that user's name, email and tenants from claims.

+The claim keys needed are set in the env variables:

+- INTERNAL_OIDC_CLAIM_NAME
+- INTERNAL_OIDC_CLAIM_EMAIL
+- INTERNAL_OIDC_CLAIM_GROUPS

+### External

+The external oidc provider takes only the claim defined in the env variable OIDC_EXTERNAL_CLAIM_ID, hashes it and uses this hash as providerId for the user.
+When a user logs in with this provider, it is initially not in any tenant.
+To be added to a tenant the user has to use an activation code a ROLE_EXTERNAL_USER_ADMIN has created.

 ## JWT Auth

 To authenticate against the API locally you must generate a private/public key pair: